 Schools and students will be notified of selection decisions by Dec.
 1.

-Recent fellows have come from more than two dozen journalism schools, including ASU; Elon University; Florida International University, Louisiana State University, Syracuse University, University of Florida, University of Maryland, University of Minnesota, University of Missouri, University of Oklahoma, University of Oregon, University of North Carolina, University of Texas and University of British Columbia, among others.
+Since 2011, fellows have come from 42 large and small universities in and out of the U.S. They include American University, ASU, DePauw University, Dublin City University, Elon University, Florida International University, George Washington University, Hampton University, Louisiana State University, Marquette University, Morgan State University, St. Bonaventure University, Syracuse University, University of Alabama, University of Florida, University of Maryland, University of Oklahoma, University of Oregon, University of North Carolina, University of North Texas, University of British Columbia and University of Mississippi, among others.

 The benefits of News21 to the fellows are proven: Students receive an unparalleled experience working one-on-one with some of the best journalism minds in the country on in-depth and digitally innovative projects and receive unprecedented national distribution and recognition of their work.
 Past News21 fellows have an employment placement record – both qualitatively and quantitatively — that is far superior to both the national averages and the placements of peers within their institutions.